balancer96/Praktikum/README.md

 ```
 Praktikum/
 ├── Anschreiben.html                # Cover letter with my motivation and skills
 ├── Lebenslauf.html                 # CV (Lebenslauf) with technical skills, experience, and projects
 ├── README.md                       # This file 😊
 └── images/
     └── Heise Leipzig14170.png      # Profile photo used in documents
 ```

+## How to View Online (Recommended)
+This repository is hosted on GitHub Pages for easy access:
-- `Lebenslauf.html` – My CV with interactive design and photo
+- [View CV (Lebenslauf) directly](https://balancer96.github.io/Praktikum/) – Opens the main page with my resume and profile photo.
-- `Anschreiben.html` – My cover letter
-- `images/Heise Leipzig14170.png` – Profile photo
+- [View Cover Letter (Anschreiben)](https://balancer96.github.io/Praktikum/Anschreiben.html) – Read my motivation letter.

+No need to download anything – images load automatically!

+## How to View Locally
+- Clone the repository: `git clone https://github.com/balancer96/Praktikum.git`
+- Open `index.html` or `Anschreiben.html` in a web browser.
-Feel free to view, download, or share these documents.
+- Feel free to download or share these files.

+## Contact
+If you're interested in my application, contact me at balancer96@gmail.com or +49 160-930-406-79.

+Thank you for considering my application!